bitsofinfo/stateful-process-command-proxy/README.md

 ###<a id="history"></a> History

 ```
+v1.0-beta.4 - 2014-01-28
+    - New options for command whitelist regex matching
+      Note new parameter order in ProcessProxy constructor!

+    - Support for regex flags for all regex based configs

+    - All regex pattern based configurations now must be objects
+      in format {regex:'pattern' [,flags:'img etc']}

 v1.0-beta.3 - 2014-01-26
     - New options for command blacklisting regex matching and interval
       based self auto-invalidation of ProcessProxy instances